 When cooking for a family it can be hard to get the portions right: from your daughter who’s decided she’s not hungry, to your son who thinks his dinner looks better on the floor, to your husband who has eyes bigger than his belly.

 At special occasions like birthdays or Christmas, in particular, we’re all guilty of over-doing it when it comes to food and, although you may feel like you’ve eaten everything in sight, there are always leftovers.

 With this in mind, we’ve rounded up five recipes perfect for making use of your leftovers, whether it’s the next meal or you freeze them for a later date.
 Get into the habit of doing this and it will save you cooking time, money and wastage.

-Leftovers: roast chicken
+Leftovers: roast chicken or turkey

-Leftovers: stale bread and cooked vegetable
+Leftovers: stale bread and cooked vegetables